tchemineau/kohana-assets/guide/assets/usage.md

   - Files in `concatable` folders are concatenated in **no particular order**.
     For CSS this is unacceptable, and should be kept in mind if you plan to use it for JavaScript projects.

-  - For the above reason it is almost always preferable to have a compiler do it based on directives in the source code (e.g. LESS can combine files based on `@import`). **However, there is currently no way for compilers to communicate those directives back to kohana-assets**, so the `watch` mode will not work as expected.